-Membership in OCERS is mandatory for all eligible employees.
-It is, however, optional for certain elected officials.
+Membership in the Retirement System is mandatory for all eligible employees.
+It is, however, optional for certain elected officials and new employees, age 60 and over, who waive membership.

 Our mission statement

 "We provide secure retirement and disability benefits with the highest standards of excellence."